 - Use limit point correctly and be able to stop within the distance seen to be clear on their own side of the road - Utilising IPSGA correctly and matching the limit point of vision to your speed of approach will give you a safe speed at which to negotiate a bend - Adjusting speed in good time allows for the appropriate gear to be selected - Speed should be matched to the rate at which the limit point appears to move - The limit point will appear to be static, moving or matched relative to your approach.
 Your observer will explain and/ or demonstrate this in action.
-They will demonstrate how to adjust your speed of approach in order that you will always be able to stop within the distance you can see to be clear on your own side of the road - On a left-hand bend, the limit point is on the far side of the road.
-In these circumstances your safe stopping distance is marked by the centre line of the road so speed needs to be adjusted accordingly - Use the appropriate speed to negotiate the bend safely - It is important to maintain vehicle stability and to be aware of any hazards when negotiating a bend - It is necessary to continually reassess the limit point by scanning ahead, back and across the bend and to adjust speed as necessary
+They will demonstrate how to adjust your speed of approach in order that you will always be able to stop within the distance you can see to be clear on your own side of the road

+- On a left-hand bend, the limit point is on the far side of the road.
+In these circumstances your safe stopping distance is marked by the centre line of the road so speed needs to be adjusted accordingly - Use appropriate speed to negotiate the bend safely - It is important to maintain machine stability and to be aware of any hazards when negotiating bends - It is necessary to continually reassess the limit point by scanning ahead, back and across the bend and to adjust speed as necessary

-- Select and engage the appropriate gear for the speed and circumstances - Advanced drivers must consider which gear will be both flexible and responsive, without causing the engine to labour or over-rev - Engage gear before steering in a manual vehicle - Selecting the appropriate gear before steering helps to balance the vehicle through a bend - By looking ahead and planning, advanced drivers will be able to maintain the appropriate gear for future hazards - In an automatic allow time for the vehicle to engage the correct gear, or manually select it if appropriate (it may be advantageous to select the gear manually and hold it throughout the bend)
+- Select and engage the appropriate gear for the speed and circumstances - Advanced riders must consider which gear will be both flexible and responsive, without causing the engine to labour or over-rev - By looking ahead and planning, advanced riders will be able to maintain the appropriate gear for future hazards - On an automatic machine allow time for a gear to select after select, or manually select if appropriate (it may be advantageous to select the gear manually and hold it throughout the bend)

-- Maintain appropriate accelerator application to retain stability - Gentle accelerator application allows a vehicle to maintain speed and stability through the corner - This may need to be varied, depending the severity of the corner and in light of changing circumstances - Accelerate to an appropriate speed in relation to hazards - Accelerate when improving vision and prevailing speed limits allow, taking into account any future hazards - All acceleration needs to be made smoothly, without coarse adjustments
+- Maintain appropriate throttle application to retain stability - Gentle throttle application allows a motorcycle to maintain speed and stability through a corner - This may need to be varied, depending the severity of the corner and in light of changing circumstances - Accelerate to an appropriate speed in relation to hazards - Accelerate when improving vision and prevailing speed limits allow, taking into account any future hazards - All acceleration needs to be made smoothly, without coarse adjustments